yacoub96x/CI-CD-PIPELINE/README.md

-# CI-CD-PIPELINE
+# CI-CD-PIPELINE for MINIM App
-Demo CI/CD Pipeline with Docker And GitHub Actions.
+Demo CI/CD Pipeline with Docker And GitHub Actions for MINIM(Ride and Delivery Service).